Elias Khoury

 Elias Khoury (إلياس خوري; 12 July 1948 – 15 September 2024) was a Lebanese novelist and advocate of the Palestinian cause.
 His novels and literary criticism have been translated into several languages.
 In 2000, he won the Prize of Palestine for his book Gate of the Sun, and he won the Al Owais Award for fiction writing in 2007.
 Khoury also wrote three plays and two screenplays.

 From 1993 to 2009, Khoury served as an editor of Al-Mulhaq, the weekly cultural supplement of the Lebanese daily newspaper Al-Nahar.
 He also taught at universities in Middle Eastern and European countries, and the United States.

-The ongoing Nakba of the Palestinian people by the Jewish-supremacist occupation is a leitmotif running through much of his work.
+The ongoing struggles of Palestinians under occupation was a theme in much of his work.

 Biography

 Early life

 Elias Khoury was born in 1948 into a middle-class Greek Orthodox family in the predominantly Christian Ashrafiyye district of Beirut, Lebanon.

 He began reading Lebanese novelist Jurji Zaydan's works at the age of eight, which he later said taught him more about Islam and his Arabic background.
 In 1966, he earned his high school diploma from al-Ra'i al-Saleh High School in Beirut.
 At the time he graduated, Lebanese intellectual life was becoming more polarized, with opposition groups adopting pro-Palestinian, radical Arab nationalist stances.
 The following year, in 1967, a 19-year-old Khoury traveled to Jordan, where he visited a Palestinian refugee camp and enlisted in Fatah, the largest resistance organization in the Palestinian Liberation Organisation.
 He left Jordan after thousands of Palestinians were killed or expelled in the wake of an attempted coup against King Hussein, in Black September.

 Khoury studied history at the Lebanese University and graduated in 1970.
 In 1973, he received his PhD in social history at the University of Paris.